distilled.cloud

 Neon serverless Postgres client.
 Branching, autoscaling, and type-safe database operations with complete error coverage.

 Azure cloud services SDK.
-Blob Storage, Functions, Cosmos DB, and more with properly tagged errors.
+Blob Storage, Functions, Cosmos DB, and more with tagged errors.

 Google Cloud Platform SDK.
 Cloud Storage, Cloud Functions, BigQuery, and Firestore with typed error handling.